MuriloMarquesSantos/MoipPaymentRepository/readme.md

 * The main operations are:

-	1. Registering a new Buyer: POST (http://localhost:9000/buyer) Please, notice that for insertion purposes, the id is not required, for it is auto-incremented in database.
+	1. Registering a new Buyer: 'POST (http://localhost:9000/buyer)' Please, notice that for insertion purposes, the id is not required, for it is auto-incremented in database.

 ```json